 While canker sores are not transmittable, they’re not exactly enjoyable, and you’ll likely want to get rid of them as fast as possible because they can be achy.
 Unfortunately, there’s no cure for canker sores and they have to go away on their own, so you’ll need to trust in your body to work its recovery magic.
 While you wait, avoid spicy foods, sharp or extra-crunchy foods, and acidic foods.
 You can also try pain relievers if the pain is too agonizing.

 If you have many canker sores that aren’t recovering, it would be a good idea to phone our Wittenberg, Wisconsin, office at 715-253-3200 to set up your next appointment.
-Dr. John Felkner and the staff at Szmanda Dental Wittenberg will be able to examine your oral cavity and see if anything grave is going on.
+Dr. Mallory Charging and the staff at Szmanda Dental Wittenberg will be able to examine your oral cavity and see if anything grave is going on.